 A few years ago I worked with a client to provide this fuller picture to their senior team in relation to a high profile values project.
 By experiencing what it would be like to have more in-depth support, executive teams usually feel more inclined to invest.

-Make no mistake, I’m not saying that it is easy to get more resource for internal comms, especially in the current uncertain times.
+Make no mistake, I’m not saying that it is easy to get more resource for internal comms, especially in the current challenging times.
 But by using data and insight, practical demonstrations and examples of best practice elsewhere, it can be done.

 I’d love to hear your experiences of asking for more internal comms resource at your organisations.
+If you’d like support with effective internal comms on a short term basis to help make the case longer term, get in touch for a conversation.

 Until next time